 - Other electronic payment services, including select cryptocurrency options on some platforms

-Before initiating any transaction, review the platform's payment policies, minimum transaction amounts, processing times, and any applicable fees.
+Before initiating any transaction, review the platform's payment policies, minimum transaction amounts, processing times, and any applicable fees for each casino payment method.
 These details are typically listed in the cashier or wallet section of your account.

 How Deposits Typically Work